-Given the wide variation in TA responsibilities across campus, each academic department (or other academic unit for schools and colleges not organized by departments) wishing to nominate graduate students for an award will have considerable latitude in establishing selection criteria and a selection process.
+Given the wide variation in TA responsibilities across campus, academic departments (or other academic units for schools and colleges not organized by departments) wishing to nominate graduate students for an award will have considerable latitude in establishing selection criteria and a selection process.
 However, outstanding teaching is not sufficient: it is important that the nominees be making timely progress toward completion of their degrees.

-Nominations for the Outstanding Teaching Assistant Award must be submitted to the Graduate School by Friday, February 11, 2022.
-Due to continuing COVID-19 concerns we will not accept any physical materials this year.
+Nominations for the Outstanding Teaching Assistant Award must be submitted to the Graduate School by Monday, January 30, 2023.
 All materials must be submitted electronically, either as a PDF with appropriate tabulation or as part of a personal/professional portfolio website.

 - Letter of nomination from a faculty member who can speak of the student’s performance in the TA role.
 This letter should explain in specific terms why the nominee merits special recognition for teaching and why the candidate should be considered outstanding in the context of your program.